rzkhosroshahi/zaman/README.md

 ## Range Date Picker

+You can make range date picker with this component.
+In the below table you can see all the props you can pass to this component.

+Note that all props are **optional**.

 | props               | type                  | default                                                                                                                                                 |
 | ------------------- | --------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | start               | string. ex: 1397/5/18 | today date                                                                                                                                              |